OscarAspelin95/fastq_rs/README.md

 ## ToDo
 - [ ] Improve fastq_rs mock by sampling read length from exp dist, qual from normal dist.
+- [ ] Add fastq_rs grep to search for record ids with regex.
+- [ ] Add fastq_rs shuffle.
+- [ ] Add fastq_rs deduplicate to remove records with identical names.
+- [ ] Add fastq_rs rename to rename records with identicasl names.

 ## Subcommands
 🔴 Not implemented yet (but planning to).<br>